What's in a Name?

 In one of the most famous lines.
 Written by one of the most famous poets.
 Uttered by one of the most famous female protagonists.
 Dreamt up in one of the most beautiful scenes.
 Exhibited in one of the most timeless tragedies is Juliet, perched up on the balcony pining over her new lover.
 She is a fair beauty.
 She is a Capulet, and she has fallen in love with a man who bears the name of her families’ sworn enemy.

-What’s in a name?
-She cries, arduously in a painstakingly attempt to convince herself that a name is nothing but a name.
-That it is a convention with no meaning behind it.
-That the naming of things is irrelevant.
-Juliet is disillusioned however - given she has found herself in a predicament.
+“O Romeo, Romeo, wherefore art thou Romeo?”
+Juliet’s anguished cry over a name captures something timeless: the weight we assign to words that define who we are.
+She longs to believe a name is “but a word”—meaningless in the face of love.
+Yet her tragic story proves the opposite: names carry history, identity, even destiny.
+Juliet is disillusioned however — given she has found herself in a predicament.
 She was in love with Romeo, and Romeo was a Montague, and she was a Capulet.
-These - the names of the heads of two feuding families - entrenched in blood and bitter hatred toward one another.
+These — the names of the heads of two feuding families — entrenched in blood and bitter hatred toward one another.
 Their love was a forbidden one that had flourished like a rose in the bush filled with thorns and thistles.

 So, as the idiom goes – what’s in a name?